izakariyya/sim-virtual-fed-dnn/README.md

 <ins>**Resource Efficient Federated Deep Learning for IoT Security Monitoring**</ins>

 The objective of this project is to implement a resource-efficient federated deep learning algorithm to enhance security solutions in the Internet of Things (IoT) environment.
-The project considers both simulated and realistic testbeds.
+The project considers the simulated federated scenario of implementing Fedarated Averaging (FedAVg).

 <ins>**Citing this work**</ins>